Courses at A2 level (from 20% to 49% in the placement test)

 Course materials: ILIAS is used.

-Type of assessment: No final exam - ECTS points are gained by completing a range of tasks, which will be outlined in class.
-Individual research, preparation and regular participation are necessary to get the most out of this course.
+Assessment: No final exam – ECTS credits are earned through the completion of various tasks explained in the course.
+Independent research, preparation, and regular attendance are necessary to get the most out of this course.

 English for Work B2

-Type of assessment: No final exam - passing involves completing a range of tasks including short ILIAS tests, written task uploads, a mock job interview and a meeting role-play.
-Active participation and regular preparation are important to get the most out of this course, as ECTS points are earned through continuous assessment.
+Assessment: No final exam – passing is based on the completion of various tasks, including short ILIAS tests, uploading written assignments, a simulated job interview, and a meeting role play.
+Active participation and regular preparation are important to gain the maximum benefit from the course, as ECTS credits are awarded through continuous assessment.

 English for Architects B2

-Type of assessment: No final exam - passing involves completing a range of tasks e.g. ILIAS forums, a presentation and a role-play.
-Regular participation is therefore important, as the ECTS points are determined by continuous assessment and active involvement in the course.
+Assessment: No final exam – passing is based on the completion of various tasks, such as ILIAS forums, a presentation, and a role play.
+Regular attendance is important, as ECTS credits are awarded through continuous assessment and active participation.

 English B2: Science and Technology